Your cart looks a little empty!Continue Shopping

 Boasting fresh floral flavors, zingy acidity, and of course plenty of bubbles, Prosecco is such a joy to drink.
 But, is Prosecco merely a cheap alternative to Champagne?
 If we can afford it, should we opt for the French sparkling wine over this more reserved Italian option?

-In this article, we give you the lowdown on Prosecco wine.
+Let us give you the lowdown on Prosecco wine.
 We’ll guide you through all you need to know about this lovely bubbly, including where it comes from, how it's made, and how to pair it with food.

-What Is Prosecco Wine?
+Understanding Prosecco Wine: Is Prosecco Wine?

 While Prosecco is accepted as an Italian wine, the grape used to produce it was actually brought over to Italy from Slovenia.
 Prosecco grapes were formerly known as glera grapes, until 2009 when Italian winemakers decided to rid the grape of its Slovenian roots and remarket the grape as Prosecco.